5 Reasons You May Be at Risk for Liver Disease

 While the liver is responsible for cleaning toxins from the blood, overexposure to toxins can be harmful.
 Read warning labels on chemicals you use around the house, and wash fruits and vegetables before consumption to ensure you’re not digesting pesticides.

 One step further: Buy clean fruits and greens.
-Johns Hopkins nutrition specialist Lynda McIntyre recommends learning about the Environmental Working Group’s classifications of the Dirty Dozen™ and Clean Fifteen™ with regard to pesticides.
+Johns Hopkins nutrition specialists recommends learning about pesticides in food production.

 Just because a supplement is labeled as “natural” doesn’t mean it’s good for you — many herbs and supplements have been associated with liver damage.
 “Twenty percent of liver injury in the U.S. is caused by herbs,” says Dr. Alqahtani.
 Taking more than one medicine or herb that acts on the liver may compound the issue.
 Tell your doctor about every medication and supplement you take, even occasional or over-the-counter remedies.